victoriacheng15/victoriacheng15.vercel.app/src/content/post/start-with-why-unveil-your-why.md

 ---
-title: "Start with Why: Unveil Your Why"
+title: "Start with Why - Unveil Your Why"
 description: "Explore 'Start with Why' by Simon Sinek.
 Clarify your personal purpose, inspire meaningful action, and redefine success with this insightful guide."
 publishDate: "2024-03-09"
 tags: [book]